 In 1836, alterations costing £497.17s. were made to the workhouse building to bring it in line with the requirements of the 1834 Poor Law Amendment Act.
 A plan of the main building from 1886 shows the layout of the main building.

 Outbuildings at this time included contagious wards, an Irish ward, a laundry folding room, an ironing room and drying room, a wash house and laundry, a nursery dormitory and day room, a chapel and vestry, a sawing and wood shed, a stone yard, male vagrant wards and a coach house and stables.

 In 1901-2, new infirmary buildings were erected at the south-west of the workhouse.
-Designed by EJ Partridge, the facilities comprised a female infirmary block, lying-in ward, nurses' home, male infirmary block, lunatic wards, and combined ambulance house and mortuary.
+Designed by EJ Partridge, the facilities comprised a female infirmary block, lying-in ward, nurses' home, male infirmary block, lunatic wards, and a combined ambulance house and mortuary.
 The main infirmary blocks were three storeys high, each floor having a twentyt-four bed "Nightingale" ward plus a separate three-bed ward.
 A three-level corridor linked the two blocks with short branches also going to the two -storey nurses' home and single-storey lying-in ward.

 The extent of the site is shown on the 1913 map below:

 During the First World War, the workhouse was taken over for use as a military hospital.

 The workhouse later became Grove Road Hospital but has now been converted to residential use.
 Apart from the main building, little survives other than the former entrance lodge.